 = $4.70 out of pocket for a minimum of 2,500 points or miles

 Factor in liquidating fees and it still works out around 80% cheaper than buying gift cards at a local mall.
-Be aware though, that some people do report getting their orders arbitrarily cancelled.
+Be aware though, that some people have reported arbitrary order cancellations.
 I’ve also gotten a report from a reader who got banned from giftcards.com.
 I haven’t received a response about what may have caused the shut down (i.e. too many orders, too many different forms of payments, declined payments, etc.).
 I’ll provide an update when I get a definitive answer about this.

-For what it’s worth, I placed a $3,500 order a week ago and the cards arrived recently, all of them issued by Metabank and PIN-enabled.
-That being said, let’s break down the fees on a $2,500 order:
+For what it’s worth, I placed a $3,500 order a week ago and the cards arrived recently.
+All of them were issued by Metabank and PIN-enabled.
+Let’s break down the fees on a $2,500 order:

 Gift Card Fees: $5.95 x 5 = $29.75